drspoulsen/24-fa-csi-220/Portfolio/possible_portfolio_pieces.md

 * Go to the [Dear Data Website](https://www.dear-data.com/theproject) and examine some of the data visualizations these two information designers created.
 Gather data about yourself for a week and make a visualization in the style of the Dear Data Postcards.
 You can submit a portfolio item of this nature twice.

 * Participate in [TidyTuesday](https://github.com/rfordatascience/tidytuesday).
 Join the current week's submission, or create a submission for a past week.
+For your post, you should write about the process you went through and the decisions you made.
 It is worth looking through other people's submissions to get a sense of what can be done!
 Usually, submissions are posted on the [Data Science Learning Community slack](dslc.io/join).
 You can submit a portfolio item of this nature three times.

 * Find an interesting data visualization in the news and recreate it.
 Describe the challenges in doing so, and what you had to learn.
 You can submit a portfolio item of this nature twice.